-Above is a Southern blot from Jack and Jill after it was hybridized with the radioactive probe and the resulting blot exposed to X-ray film.
-DNA was loaded at the top (-) and ran toward the bottom When restriction fragments (+). electrophoresed, molecular weight, or fragment markers (the "ladder") electrophoresed at the same time.
-These markers are DNA fragments of known length and are often referred to as a DNA ladder or DNA standards.
-Their lengths are measured in kilobases (1000 bases to a kilobase) or kb.
+DNA was loaded at the top (-) and run toward the bottom (+).
+When DNA fragments are electrophoresed, molecular weight markers were electrophoresed at the same time.
+These markers are DNA fragments of known length and are often referred to as a DNA ladder.
+Their lengths are measured in base pairs (bp) or sometimes in kilobases (1000 bases to a kilobase) or kb.
 By running these markers along with the restriction fragments, you can estimate the length of the restriction fragments in your sample.
-(Note: you saw a DNA ladder in the PCR lab.)